DordeK/Trading-bot/README.md

-  ## Building this program i worked with a loat of api calls
-  ## Because of that i upgraded my knowladge of axios library api calls and async programing
+  ## Building this program i worked with a loat of api calls.
+Because of that i upgraded my knowladge of axios library api calls and async programing